-When you first get your electronic cigarette – from that very first moment you clock eyes on it on the website and decide to add-to-basket, you will want to go for the very strongest, highest level of nicotine strength you can get your hands on.
+When you first get your vaping device – from that very first moment you clock eyes on it on the website and decide to add-to-basket, you will want to go for the very strongest, highest level of nicotine strength you can get your hands on.
 This is an approach that is quite smart to take, mostly because you’ll appreciate too much nicotine a lot more than not enough… trust me!

 Comfortable?
 Take the next step…

 Once you’ve been using the e-cigarette for a while, and you think you have got comfortable enough to use it properly, you should consider dropping down a nicotine level.
 It’s a scary thought, and I’m not saying you won’t notice the difference because you probably will, but it’s a small price to pay.
-Just imagine changing brand of cigarettes, or going for a lightly “lighter”tobacco, and you’ll have the right idea.
+Just imagine changing brand of cigarettes, or going for a lightly “lighter” tobacco, and you’ll have the right idea.
 Just like the changes to your smoking habits you made in the past, you and your body will soon get used to it.
 It’s just a matter of time.